dschil138/chatterstack/README.md

 But much more importantly - methods for fine-grained control over the system message.

 System messages are usually used for instructions, and often it can be helpful to have the instructions appear more "recently" in the conversation.
-Which means tracking and moving this message, with out disrupting the others.
+Which means tracking and moving this message, without disrupting the others.
 ```py
 # move your system message to be the most recent message in convo
 convo.move_system_to_end()